-After getting the success in 1978, by giving birth to the first ‘test tube baby’ through IVF, almost 6 million test tube babies successfully born by opting IVF during the last 40 years period.
-IVF is a hope of infertile couple to start their family.
-People seek to IVF clinics due to increasing fertility issues.
+After getting success in 1978, by giving birth to the first ‘test-tube baby’ through IVF, almost 6 million test tube babies successfully born by opting for IVF during the last 40 years period.
+IVF is a hope of infertile couples to start their family.
+People seek IVF clinics due to increasing fertility issues.
 Therefore, releasing of success data of IVF and fact disclosure is very important to attract people to opt for this treatment procedure.
-Failure of the IVF cycle often leads to devastating outcome because of the psychological breakdown of the patients and their family members.
+Failure of the IVF cycle often leads to devastating outcomes because of the psychological breakdown of the patients and their family members.

 In India, generally, the IVF success rate lies between 30% to 35%.
 But many Indian IVF clinic misguides patients by exaggerating the success rate.
 The resultant of these often patients unable to get their expectation, as repeated failure of the IVF cycle.
 The outcome of this leads to immense psychiatric problems such as self-blaming tendency, depression, anxiety, etc.

 The artificially retrieved egg and sperm from the intended parents and produce embryo in the Petri-dish followed with implantation in the mother womb are the basic steps in the IVF cycle.
 But the success rate depends upon certain individual factors also, including patient age, egg quality, correct implantation, etc.